 Voltaren Gel Side Effects

-Note: This document contains side effect information about diclofenac topical.
-Some of the dosage forms listed on this page may not apply to the brand name Voltaren Gel.
+Note: This page contains side effects data for the generic drug diclofenac topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Voltaren Gel.

 For the Consumer